angular/angular/aio/content/guide/router-tutorial-toh.md

 When you visit `http://localhost:4200`, the `/heroes` route loads immediately upon launch and the router starts loading the `CrisisCenterModule` right after the `HeroesModule` loads.

-Currently, the `AdminModule` does not preload because `canLoad` is blocking it.

-<a id="preload-canload"></a>

-#### `canLoad` blocks preload of children

-The `PreloadAllModules` strategy does not load feature areas protected by a [canLoad](#can-load-guard) guard.

-You added a `canLoad` guard to the route in the `AdminModule` a few steps back to block loading of that module until the user is authorized.
-That `canLoad` guard takes precedence over the preload strategy for loading children routes.

-If you want to preload a module as well as guard against unauthorized access, remove the `canLoad()` guard method and rely on the [canActivate()](#can-activate-guard) guard alone.

 <a id="custom-preloading"></a>

 ### Custom Preloading Strategy